Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 ## All in a Day's Work
 After hours of labor, the day is nearly over.
 The main bedroom was kept fairly clean except for some dust on the shelves.
 Simon will agree to sleep in the smaller bedroom of the ground floor, even though he is used to sleeping the big one.
 If the cleaning process takes longer than one day, there's no real reason to roleplay it unless the Player wants to.
 Nothing exciting will happen.
 Feel free to describe it briefly and move on to the next part.

 ## Selling the Wine
 > As you walk with Simon through the streets of Gullenshire, you smell the salty air of the nearby coast and the fish sold on various stalls.
 The cobble streets are laced with sand between the cracks and the people are dressed for the hot sun.
 The sky is clear and the streets are bustling with sailors, deckhands, and commoners.

 There are three Taverns in Gullenshire: The Thirsty Deckhand, Grunge's Bucketfuls, and Myranda's Meadery.
-Only Felter Hullenside, the owner of The Thirsty Deckhand will want to buy a few barrels of wine.
+Only Drestor Hullenside, the owner of The Thirsty Deckhand will want to buy a few barrels of wine.

 ### The Thirsty Deckhand
 > You walk into a luxurious tavern with cobble walls and a clean wooden floor.
 The patrons are elegant, dressed in fine clothes and speaking politely amongst themselves.
 The air is filled with the aroma of fine wine and homemade broth, with hints of grilled meat.
 You are approached by a beautiful half-elf serving girl, with flowing brown hair and rosy cheeks.
 "Welcome to The Thirsty Deckhand!
 How can I help you?"

 Upon asking to see the manager with an offer to sell wine, the serving girl, Alanda, will lead the PC and Simon upstairs to a small room down the hall.
-There they will find Felter Hullenside, a fine-looking drow with short white hair and red eyes.
+There they will find Drestor Hullenside, a fine-looking drow with short white hair and red eyes.

-Felter would initially offer to buy three barrels for 10 GP each.
+Drestor would initially offer to buy three barrels for 10 GP each.
 Ask the Player to make a DC 10 Wisdom (Insight) check.
 On success, they realize that a barrel is worth at the very least 15 GP.
 If the total rolled is 17 or higher, the PC realized they could push it to 20 GP per barrel.
 If the Player fails the check, Simon will whisper to the PC that they should ask for 13 GP per barrel.

-Regardless of the price the Player sets, Felter will not budge so easily.
+Regardless of the price the Player sets, Drestor will not budge so easily.
 Ask for a Charisma (Persuasion) check and consult the following table.
-Felter will agree to the maximum price or the price the Player set, whichever is lower.
+Drestor will agree to the maximum price or the price the Player set, whichever is lower.

 | Total | Maximum Price per Barrel (GP) |
 | :---: | :---: |